nnmp020395/MLOps_ClassifiImage/README.md

 ![Database schema](./images/sql_schema.png)

-Data base extract showing the core dataset (from the btphan95 git repo) and images stored from the Streamlit interactions :
+Data base extract showing the core dataset (from the btphan95 git repo) and images stored from the Streamlit interactions (notice the difference in the "url_source" format):

 ![Database extract](./images/db_extract.png)